New providers at all CHC locations coming soon!

 Tyler O’Bryan, MD is board certified in family medicine.
 He completed his dual undergraduate degrees in Biochemistry (B.Sc.) and Cultural Anthropology (B.A.).
 He earned his medical degree from St. George’s University School of Medicine with a focus on global health and earned his residency program across Lake Champlain in Plattsburgh, New York.
 While originally from Canada, he has relocated to Vermont and made it his home.
 Tyler’s practice interests include infectious disease management, Medication Assisted Treatment (MAT), global health, and helping his patients achieve their own health goals.
 Outside of work, he enjoys family time, cooking and entertaining with his wife, running with his dog, both Nordic and alpine skiing, training for triathlons, and like any good Canadian he also loves hockey.
 Not accepting new patients.

 Bang To, PA-C grew up in Winooski, VT and graduated with a Bachelor’s of Biological Sciences and Chemistry from the University of Vermont in 2007.
 He earned his MS and Physician Assistant Certification from Lenox Hill Hospital through the Pace University Physician Assistant Program in New York City in 2010.
 Bang is a member of the American Academy of Physician Assistants and is Board certified by the National Commission on Certification of Physician Assistants.
 Before PA school, he worked as a direct care provider for the Visiting Nurse Association and as a Vietnamese interpreter for UVM.
 He worked at Alice Hyde Medical Center in Malone, NY after graduation and moved back to Vermont in 2013.
 He worked at Northwestern Medical Center Urgent Care in St. Alban’s VT before joining CHC – Winooski in 2014.
 His clinical interests are in Urgent Care and Family Medicine.
 Outside of work Bang enjoys playing pool and spending time with his family.
-Accepting new patients.
+Not accepting new patients.